CIDRAM/CIDRAM/_docs/readme.en.md

 ####"recaptcha" (Category)
 Optionally, you can provide users with a way to bypass the "Access Denied" page by way of completing a reCAPTCHA instance, if you want to do so.
 This can help to mitigate some of the risks associated with false positives in those situations where we're not entirely sure whether a request has originated from a machine or a human.

+Due to the risks associated with providing a way for end-users to bypass the "Access Denied" page, generally, I would advise against enabling this feature unless you feel it to be necessary to do so.
+Situations where it could be necessary: If your website has customers/users that need to have access to your website, and if this is something that can be compromised on, but if those customers/users happen to be connecting from a hostile network that could potentially also be carrying undesirable traffic, and blocking this undesirable traffic is also something that can be compromised on, in those particular no-win situations, the reCAPTCHA feature could come in handy as a means of allowing the desirable customers/users, while keeping out the undesirable traffic from the same network.
+That said, though, given that the intended purpose of a CAPTCHA is to distinguish between humans and non-humans, the reCAPTCHA feature would only assist in these no-win situations if we're to assume that this undesirable traffic is non-human (eg, spambots, scrapers, hacktools, automated traffic), as opposed to being undesirable human traffic (such as human spammers, hackers, et al).

 To obtain a "site key" and a "secret key" (required for using reCAPTCHA), please go to: [https://developers.google.com/recaptcha/](https://developers.google.com/recaptcha/)

 "usemode"